TritonDataCenter/sdc-docker/docs/api/features/placement.md

 - `!=~`: The new container should be on a different node as the container(s) identified by `<value>`.
 I.e. this is a best effort or "soft" rule.

+*Divergence:* There is a limitation that a mix of hard and soft (`~`) filters is not supported.
+If both kinds are given, the soft affinities will be ignored.

 `<value>` is an exact string, simple `*`-glob, or regular expression to match against container names or IDs, or against the given label name.
 (See also the [Docker Swarm filter expression